-A fun list of where to ride trains in Northern California.
-Tourist railroads including dinner train rides, kids trains, steam train excursions, and railway museums offering train rides.
-If we have missed your favorite place to ride a train in Northern California let us know in the comment section so we can add it to the list.
+We have put together a fun list of places to ride trains in Northern California.
+Tourist railroads, dinner train rides, kids trains, steam train excursions, and railway museums offering train rides.
+Have we missed any Northern California train rides?
+Big or small, let us know so we can add them to the list.

 Parents and grandparents will appreciate the budget-friendly prices while the kids revel in the carnival-like atmosphere.
 There is a small fee for park rides and train tickets but no general admission fee for visitors who prefer to keep their feet on the ground and skip the rides.

-The railroad track is about a mile long and rides last about eight minutes.
-Adults can relax and enjoy the nostalgia while children ooh and aah as the locomotives pass over the bridge at Los Gatos Creek and continue on through adjoining Vasona Park.
+The railroad track is about a mile long, and rides last about eight minutes.
+Adults can relax and enjoy the nostalgia while children ooh and aah as the locomotives pass over the bridge at Los Gatos Creek and continue adjoining Vasona Park.

 The Skunk line runs 40 miles from Fort Bragg on the coast to Willits on US Highway 101.
 The train crosses numerous bridges and travels through two tunnels on the trip to Willits.
 Passengers enjoy miles of beautiful Northern California scenery with views of redwood trees and the Noyo River.

 Historic Niles Canyon Railway runs from Sunol to Niles and back, offering departures and arrivals from both towns on most Sundays throughout the year.
 The Pacific Locomotive Association has railroad equipment on display and alternates between steam and diesel locomotives on Sunday runs.

 For over fifty years, the Redwood Valley Steam Train has been plying its trade in Tilden Regional Park in Berkeley.
 A fully functional miniature railway, the railroad has one and a quarter miles of track to run its fleet of replicas of the great steam engines of old.